Immigrants seeking driver’s licenses line up across New York

 Immigration advocates have said they’re ready to go to court to defend the law.

-“We are grateful to the state for providing DMV staff and county clerks the training, equipment, and resources they need to ensure the smooth implementation of Greenlight NY,” New York Immigration Coalition NYIC Executive Director Steven Choi said.
+“We are grateful to the state for providing DMV staff and county clerks the training, equipment and resources they need to ensure the smooth implementation of Greenlight NY,” New York Immigration Coalition NYIC Executive Director Steve Choi said.

 Lawmakers in June made New York the 13th state to authorize licenses for drivers without legal immigration status.
 New Jersey lawmakers passed a similar bill Monday.

-Note: This story has been corrected to show that the new law doesn’t require applicants to prove they are in the country legally, not illegally.